bishtawi/s3fs/README.md

 if err != nil {
     // Handle error...
 }

+// View other example usages in the `examples/` directory
 ```

 ## Limitations

+All of the limitations below can be addressed, just requires some extra effort to solve.

 1. The `Readdir(count int) ([]os.FileInfo, error)` function of `http.File` interface only returns a list of files in the immediate directory and will not return a list of subdirectories due to a limitation of AWS S3's `ListObjects` operation.